dsa950115/dsa950115.github.io/_pages/about.md

 My research is guided by a central question:

-> *Can we uncover mathematical structure in representations to enable tractable, reliable prediction and control of dynamical systems under uncertainty?*
+> *Can we uncover mathematical structure in representations to make prediction and control of dynamical systems tractable?*

 I pursue this question through theoretically grounded methods, focusing particularly on **linear structure** in representations.
 My work draws on ideas from **statistical learning theory and operator-theoretic methods**.